Health & Wellness Progress Report has been saved

 Based on 2017 survey findings

-- Health & Wellness at The Consumer Goods Forum
+Health & Wellness at The Consumer Goods Forum [Download the infographic below].

-- What our members are doing to support healthier lives
+What CGF members are doing to support healthier lives [Download the infographic below].

 - 88% of companies introduced products that have been formulated and/or reformulated to support healthier diets and lifestyles